 Proponents of breed-specific legislation say that these numbers indicate the need for laws that prohibit pit bulls or other breeds of dangerous dogs.
 At the very least, they claim that these numbers should require owners of the dangerous breeds to take extra steps to control their dogs.
 For instance, a law may allow pit bull owners to walk their dog in a park or other public place only if the dog is leashed or muzzled.

-Potential Drawbacks of Breed-Specific Legislation
+What Are The Potential Drawbacks of Breed-Specific Legislation?

 Even though hundreds of communities throughout the country have breed-specific laws, an overwhelming number of organizations believe that these laws are not the answer.
-The Humane Society provides a summary here of the many organizations opposed to breed-specific legislation, including:
+The Humane Society provides a summary of the many organizations opposed to breed-specific legislation, including:

 - American Veterinary Medical Association

 - American Kennel Club